airmoi/FileMaker/README.md

 ...And enjoy code completion using your favorite IDE and php 7 support without notice/warnings

-You may also find sample usage by reading the `sampletest.php` file located in the "demo" folder
+You may also find sample usage by reading the `sample.php` file located in the "demo" folder

 ### Sample demo code